Driving Global Travel Card Process Standardization

 - Automated feeds to travel and expense systems

 - 24/7 local language cardholder support

 - Online system for card administration

-The scope of the new global program included over 25,000 cards, with eleven countries implemented that account for 99% of the company travel spend.
+The scope of the new global program included over 25,000 cards, with eleven countries implemented that account for 99% of the company travel spending.
 Global standards achieved include: